PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

 It measures the deposited energies of gamma rays from radioactive decay and provides raw output data in form of a spectrogram, i.e. a frequency distribution (histogram) of recorded pulse heights provided by the SiPM sensor.
 Data is exported via USB and Bluetooth interfaces.
-An Android App as well as a windows program exist in addition to a
-[Python library](https://github.com/cdump/radiacode)
+An Android App as well as a windows program exist in addition to a [Python library](https://github.com/cdump/radiacode) to display and analyze the sensor data.
+An example script *show-spectrum.py* provides access to the raw spectrum read from the sensor, displays it and optionally saves the data to a file.
-to display and analyze the sensor data.
-An adapter (*RC10xConfig.py*) is also available to display and analyze data within the *PhyPiDAQ* framework.
+An adapter (*RC10xConfig.py*) is also available to display and analyze data from a RadiaCode device within the *PhyPiDAQ* framework.

 An up to now unique selling point of the RadiaCode device is its ability to run on battery power for about 100 h, with an internal memory to save rate and dose